nmtri881994/Genetic-Algorithm-apply-on-generating-learning-calendar/README.md

 3.4.2 If not, make a loop, execute selecting, mutating, cross-over-ing phase.
 Break out of the loop till succeed or current generation > number of maximum generation.

 ## Result
-* Following table showing you an overview how the algorithm process executes.
+Following table showing you an overview how the algorithm process executes.
 ![](https://raw.githubusercontent.com/nmtri881994/Genetic-Algorithm-apply-on-generating-learning-calendar/master/images/Result.PNG)

+And here are full calendar generated for each faculty-course-major-group
 ## Note

 [⬆ back to top](#table-of-contents)